weiji14/cryospheric-data-lakes/code/docker/README.md

     $ alp-atom     `#This single statement now runs the above code directly :woohoo:`

 Note that the alias only applies for your current login session, to make it permanent, add the "alias alp-atom ... " code block to the end of your ~/.bashrc file, or create a [~/.bash_aliases](https://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias/17537#17537) file and put it in there.

+**BONUS**: Once you launch the docker container, you can also access a [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) IDE-like environment either through your own host browser at http://localhost:8888/ or http://0.0.0.0:8888/.
+You can also open it inside of Atom using `Ctrl+Shift+P` and typing `Browser Plus: Open`.
+The token code can be copied from the terminal where you executed the `docker run` statement.

 For Windows users wanting to try out this docker atom build, you can do so using MobaXterm (see [here](https://stackoverflow.com/questions/16296753/can-you-run-gui-apps-in-a-docker-container/36190462#36190462)).
 I recommend installing it using [choco](https://chocolatey.org/) from an elevated command shell.